marcelotduarte/cx_Freeze/doc/src/faq.rst

 <https://github.com/marcelotduarte/freeze-core/blob/main/LICENSE>`_,
 which requires a copy of the license to be included with the frozen program.

-In order to make it easy to comply with this requirement, **cx_Freeze** will automatically include a copy of the license, as a text file, as part of the frozen program.
+In order to make it easy to comply with this requirement, :program:`cx_Freeze` will automatically include a copy of the license, as a text file, as part of the frozen program.

 .. _patchelf: